What Are the Child Safety Car Seat Laws in Each State?

 Oregon

-• Children under 1 year and under 20 pounds must use a rear-facing car seat.
+• Children younger than 2 must use a rear-facing car seat.

-• Children younger than 7 years and under 40 pounds must use a car seat.
+• Children 2 through 7 years and under 40 pounds must use a car seat.

-• Adult seat belts are allowed at 8 years old or more than 57 inches.
+• Adult seat belts are allowed at 8 years old or more than 57 inches tall as long as the seat belt fits them properly.

 Pennsylvania